rocazure/MeetUp/README.md

     - Demystify cloud computing concepts, patterns and provide guidance on ideal cloud workloads with lessons learned and best practices
 - Stay current through Keynote discussions, Azure updates, demos and hands on labs

-Our meetings are orgainzed via [MeetUp.com](http://www.rocazure.com).
+Our meetings are organized via [MeetUp.com](http://www.rocazure.com).

 ## Meeting artifacts and presentations
 (This repository is a collection of the presentations and artifacts from past MeetUps.)